-1. The Discipline of Hanging Around Other Believers – The Bible says we are to fellowship one another in Hebrews 10:25; not forsaking the assembling of ourselves together, as is the manner of some, but exhorting one another, and so much the more as you see the Day approaching.
+1. The Discipline of Hanging Around Other Believers – The Bible says we are to fellowship with one another in Hebrews 10:25; not forsaking the assembling of ourselves together, as is the manner of some, but exhorting one another, and so much the more as you see the Day approaching.
+1 Corinthians 12 states we are all parts of a body.
+Lungs or kidneys will dry up outside the body… so will a believer when they are isolated from a body.
 God calls us His sheep; and sheep can only survive in a hostile environment when they stick together and follow the shepherd (John 10:1-16).
-There are also over 30 “one another” commands we cannot obey unless we are fellowshipping with other believers.
+There are also over 30 “one another” commands that we cannot obey unless we are in a community of believers.
 You are who you hang around.
 1 Corinthians 15:33 – 34 states; Do not be deceived: Evil company corrupts good habits.
 Your closest friends need to be serious Christians (1 Corinthians 5:11; 2 Corinthians 6:14-17).

 2. The Discipline of Daily Reading (Studying) God’s Word – This is not easy to do because life has many distractions along with the devil trying to steal the Word from our hearts (see Luke 8:12); but successful Christians always find time to spend in the Word of God.
 2 Timothy 2:15 says we are to study the Word of God; Be diligent to present yourself approved to God, a worker who does not need to be ashamed, rightly dividing the word of truth.
 Joshua 1:8 states; This Book of the Law shall not depart from your mouth, but you shall meditate in it day and night, that you may observe to do according to all that is written in it.
 For then you will make your way prosperous, and then you will have good success.
 (We read the Bible to fellowship with the Lord, we study it to apply His word in our lives).